openhab/openhab-docs/10_users_manual/20_installing_openhab/00_installing_openhab_introduction/installing_openhab_introduction.md

 This is done thru 3 steps:

-* checking Java version
+* checking Java version,

-* installing openHAB 2 itself
+* installing openHAB 2 itself,

-* using the logs.
+* installing the designer.

 The last chapter discusses about the migration from openHAB 1.x.